photogabble/osx-mouse-battery-monitor/results/README.md

 * The fourth batch of batteries [_Duracell Plus Power Alkaline AA_](storage-duracel-plus-power-aa-4.csv) lasted 6.85 weeks (48 days); the mouse is still switched off over nights and weekends.
 * The fifth batch of batteries [_Industrial by Duracell, Alkaline AA_](storage-industrial-by-duracell-aa-1.csv) lasted for 5.43 weeks(38 days); the mouse is still switched off over nights and weekends.
 * The sixth batch of batteries [_Industrial by Duracell, Alkaline AA_](storage-industrial-by-duracell-aa-2.csv) lasted for 3.60 weeks(25 days); the mouse is still switched off over nights and weekends.
+* The seventh batch of batteries [_Industrial by Duracell, Alkaline AA_](storage-industrial-by-duracell-aa-3.csv) lasted for 5.31 weeks(37 days); the mouse is still switched off over nights and weekends.

 ## Resource: